Notice To Users

 the Obs. de la Côte d'Azur, at Lab.
 Lagrange, Univ. de Nice, France.

-held on Thu Oct.
-26, 2017, time to be announced, in the Gheens Science Hall
+held on 31 Oct 2019 in the Gheens Science Hall

 & Rauch Planetarium.

 Dr. Bob Williams of Space Telescope Science Institute and UC-Santa

 and his visit was hosted and organized by Dr. Benne Holwerda.

 I also sometimes am on the committee which presents the annual

 Scholarships and the Best Paper in Astronomy Award.

 THE UNIV.
 OF LOUISVILLE AND COMMONWEALTH OF KENTUCKY

 the Grain on 17 May 2017 for "Louisville